NEC V60: Unix (non-real-time and real-time)

 NEC ported several variants of the Unix operating system to its V60/V70/V80 processors for user-application-oriented systems, including real-time ones.
 The first flavor of NEC's UNIX System V port for V60 was called PC-UX/V Rel 2.0 (V60).
 (Also refer to external link photos below.)
 NEC developed a Unix variant with a focus on real-time operation to run on V60/V70/V80.
 Called Real-time UNIX RX-UX 832, it has a double-layered kernel structure, with all task scheduling handled by the real-time kernel.
 A multiprocessor version of RX-UX 832 was also developed, named MUSTARD (Multiprocessor Unix for Embedded Real-Time Systems).
 The MUSTARD-powered computer prototype uses eight V70 processors.
 It utilizes FRM function, and can configure and change the configuration of master and checker upon request.

-I-TRON (real-time)
+ITRON (real-time)

-For hardware-control-oriented embedded systems, the I-TRON-based real-time operating system, named RX616, was implemented by NEC for the V60/V70.
+For hardware-control-oriented embedded systems, the ITRON-based real-time operating system, named RX616, was implemented by NEC for the V60/V70.
 The 32-bit RX616 was a continuous fork from the 16-bit RX116, which was for the V20-V50.